howtoscalenn/howtoscalenn.github.io/index.md

 *Fig. [Small-scale proxies for large-scale Transformer training instabilities](https://arxiv.org/abs/2309.14322)*

 Moreover, GDM shows that every parameterization can admit HP transfer with the right adjustments,
-and even reports that SP—with a novel per-layer lr schedule outperforms muP in some cases.
+and even reports that SP, with a novel per-layer lr schedule outperforms muP in some cases.
 (Though, whether SP + per-layer LR can still be considered "SP" is debatable.)

 ![scaling_exponent_paper_quote_for_hp_transfer](/assets/img/how_to_scale_cheatsheet/scaling_exponent_paper_quote_for_hp_transfer.png){: width="75%"}